Table of Contents:

 Diagnosis of Cat Nausea

 Administering the optimal therapy for any serious or persistent medical condition depends on establishing the correct diagnosis.
-There are numerous potential causes of nausea and subsequent vomiting and before any treatment can be recommended, it is important to identify the underlying cause and direct the initial therapy towards resolving it.
-Some problems are minor while others can be caused by severe medical conditions.
+There are numerous potential causes of nausea and subsequent vomiting and, before any treatment can be recommended, it is important to identify the underlying cause and direct the initial therapy toward resolving it.
+Some problems are minor, while others can be caused by severe medical conditions.

-Diagnostic measures and tests for nausea in cats may include:
+Diagnostic measures and tests for cat nausea may include:

-- Searching your home for anything your pet may have ingested or licked or any evidence of vomit.
+Search your home for anything your pet may have ingested or licked and any evidence of vomit.
 Check the litter box for any signs of smaller urinations or an abnormal form to the stool.

-- Thorough physical examination, including abdominal palpation (feeling the abdomen).
+Thorough physical examination by a veterinarian, including abdominal palpation (feeling the abdomen), may be necessary.
 Your vet will look for signs of pain or an abnormal size or texture to the abdominal organs.
 They may also do a rectal exam that consists of putting on a glove and gently inserting a finger into the rectum to evaluate for abnormalities, such as mass or evidence of diarrhea.
 They will likely also do an oral exam by looking in the mouth for any signs of infection, infected teeth, or other abnormalities.
-A temperature, pulse (heart rate), and respiratory rate will also be done to look for any signs of a fever or other irregularities.
+Temperature, pulse (heart rate), and respiratory rate will also be collected to look for any signs of a fever or other irregularities.

-- A review of your cat’s complete medical history and a physical examination.
-The medical history assessment will most likely include questions regarding vaccination history, diet, appetite, general health, presence and character of vomitus (frequency, progression, presence of blood, duration of vomiting), weight loss, past medical problems, medication history, and presence of other gastrointestinal signs, such as vomiting and/or diarrhea.
+A review of your cat’s complete medical history will also be conducted.
+This assessment will most likely include questions regarding vaccination history, diet, appetite, general health, presence and character of vomitus (frequency, progression, presence of blood, duration of vomiting), weight loss, past medical problems, medication history, and presence of other gastrointestinal signs, such as vomiting and/or diarrhea.

-- A variety of laboratory tests including a complete blood count (CBC), a serum biochemical panel, and a urinalysis.
-These tests can help identify problems such as infections, anemia, diabetes, kidney infections, kidney failure, liver abnormalities, and much more.
-A thyroid test may be recommended in older cats to diagnose hyperthyroidism.
+A complete blood count (CBC), serum biochemical panel, and urinalysis will likely be conducted to identify problems such as infections, anemia, diabetes, kidney infections, kidney failure, liver abnormalities, and much more.
+A thyroid test may also be recommended in older cats to diagnose hyperthyroidism.

-- A fecal examination to diagnose the presence of parasites, infections, or show evidence of blood.
+A fecal examination will help diagnose the presence of parasites, infections, or show evidence of blood.

-- Plain radiography (X-rays) to evaluate the gastrointestinal tract, including the stomach and intestines, which helps determine the cause of the vomiting.
+Plain radiography (X-rays) can help evaluate the gastrointestinal tract, including the stomach and intestines, which may determine the cause of the vomiting.
 The liver, kidneys, spleen, and bladder can also be visualized.
-Some results may lead your vet to have concerns about foreign bodies, which may lead to contrast radiographs.
+If a foreign body is discovered, your vet may recommend contrast radiography.

-- Contrast X-rays, which are performed by giving a cat contrast material such as barium or aqueous iodine, followed by radiographs that are taken over several hours to follow the movement of the contrast material as it flows from the stomach into the intestines.
+Contrast X-rays are performed by giving a cat contrast material, such as barium or aqueous iodine, followed by monitoring of said material as it flows from the stomach into the intestines.
 This test can show a delay in the transit through the intestinal tract, which can be caused by an obstruction.

-- Ultrasonography, which is an imaging technique that allows visualization of cat’s abdominal structures by recording reflections (echoes) of inaudible sound waves to determine the size and shape of abdominal organs, normal intestinal tract motility, and detect changes in the consistency, location, or texture of organs.
+Ultrasonography is an imaging technique that allows visualization of cat’s abdominal structures.
+It records reflections (echoes) of inaudible sound waves to determine the size and shape of abdominal organs, normal intestinal tract motility, and detect changes in the consistency, location, or texture of organs.
 Ultrasound can evaluate the stomach, intestines, liver, pancreas, kidneys, bladder, and lymph nodes.
-Not all veterinary clinics offer ultrasound, therefore you may be referred to a specialty vet hospital.
+Not all veterinary clinics offer ultrasound, therefore, you may be referred to a specialty vet hospital.

-- Endoscopy, which involves inserting a long flexible tube with a camera at the end into the mouth that passes into the stomach.
+Endoscopy involves inserting a long flexible tube with a camera at the end into the mouth to examine the throat, stomach, and intestines.
 General anesthesia is required to perform this procedure.
 Endoscopy can be used to remove foreign bodies in the stomach when surgery is not an option.
-It can also be used for diagnosis as it allows for examination of the stomach and a portion of the intestine and to potentially obtain gastric or intestinal biopsies of abnormal areas noted during the exam.
-Underlying problems such as inflammatory bowel disease (IBD) or cancer can be diagnosed by biopsy samples.
+It can also be used for diagnosis, as it allows for examination of the stomach and a portion of the intestine, and to potentially obtain gastric or intestinal biopsies of abnormal areas noted during the exam.
+Underlying problems, such as inflammatory bowel disease (IBD) or cancer, can be diagnosed by biopsy samples.

 Treatment of Nausea in Cats